marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 And expected option - do this by VM (as example - VirtualBox);

-    I have uninstalled VirtualBox some time before (based on a lot of crashes and troubles);
+    I uninstalled VirtualBox some time before (based on a lot of crashes and troubles);
-    And re-place it with VMWare Player.
+    And replaced it with VMWare Player.

-Under the Metasploitable3 wiki-page available instruction-steps and requirements.
+Instruction-steps and requirements are available Under the Metasploitable3 wiki-page.

     System Requirements:
     ====================